Australian PrehistoryAustralian HistoryAustralian CultureAustralian Sport Australian Native animalsIdentity

 Soccer is very popular in Argentina and is almost seen as a religion.
 Like it is in most countries around the world, Argentina suffers problems with soccer hooliganism.
 From 1992 to 2002, 40 people were murdered at Argentine soccer games.
 In 2006, Gimnasia y Esgrima de La Plata fans allegedly burst into the dressing room with guns and threatened to shoot their own players.
 Allegedly, soccer fans have also been used as hired muscle by political parties.

 Soccer in Australia resides behind Australian football, cricket and rugby league in terms of popularity and suffers a persecution complex.
 Like most English speaking countries, Australians never really embraced it.
-Furthermore, like every English speaking country except England, soccer was referred to by its correct title of soccer, not the generic title of football.
+Furthermore, like every English speaking country except England, soccer was referred to as soccer, not the generic title of football.

 After World War 2, soccer was revived by non-English speaking migrants from Europe yet still found it hard to make headway in a sporting culture dominated by Australian football in the south and rugby league in the north.